kube-burner/kube-burner/README.md

 - JobName: Job name.
 - UUID: Benchmark UUID.

-In addition, you can also inject your own custom variables with the option inputVars from the objectTemplate object:
+In addition, you can also inject arbitrary variables with the option inputVars from the objectTemplate object:

 ```yaml
     - objectTemplate: service.yml